afshmini/ag-search/PUBLISHING.md

 ### "Personal Access Token expired"
 - Create a new token at https://dev.azure.com
 - Use the new token when prompted

+### "ReferenceError: File is not defined" or "Unsupported engine"
+- This error occurs when using Node.js v18 or lower
+- **Solution**: Upgrade to Node.js v20 or higher (see Prerequisites section)
+- The `vsce` tool requires Node.js v20+ due to dependencies

 ## Additional Resources